HomeAutomotiveClassic Cars12 of the Most Expensive Classic Cars in the World

 1937 Bugatti Type 57SC Atalante

 Bugatti’s amazing automobiles were a great success in racing but also made some most valuable classic cars of all time.
-The Type 57SC Atalante is one of the most desirable examples.
+The Type 57SC Atalante is one of the most desirable and best-looking automotive examples.
 It features a unique roof, fenders, and riveted panels.
 A 1937 Bugatti Type 57S Atalante Coupe was sold for about $4.4 million at an auction.

 The Type 57 SC was the final iteration.
 The supercharged 3.3-liter straight eight-cylinder engine produced 170 horsepower.
 The SC features a more balanced and stable chassis.
 It has the name “world’s first supercar”.
 A 1937 Bugatti Type 57S Atalante Coupe was sold for about $4.4 million at auction.